gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

          - cancel: close dialog
 - a user can toggle their state to private
    - looks are private toggle
+      - confirm dialog if you're turng ON
+         - text: "Are you sure you want to make your posts private?
+From now on, only followers you approve will see your posts."
       - confirm dialog if you're turng OFF
-         - text: "are you sure you want to make your profile private?"
+         - text: "Are you sure you want to make your posts public?
+From now on, anyone will be able to follow your posts."
       - api request:
          - POST to ```/user/update``` with ```public:true``` or ```public:false```
    - text under the toggle should read: "turn this option ON to require your permission before someone can follow your posts."